build-on-aws/content/livestreams/build-on-generative-ai/2023-10-02/index.md

 ---
-title: "Amazon BEDROCK and Bias Mitigation for LLMs | S02 E07 | Build On Generative AI"
+title: "Amazon Bedrock and Bias Mitigation for LLMs | S02 E07 | Build On Generative AI"
 description: "It's here, its ready, let's have a look at Amazon Bedrock.
 After a sneak peek at Amazon Bedrock, Emily and Darko discuss Bias Mitigation in LLMs"
 tags:
   - amazon-bedrock